AfSA’s leadership team comprises pioneers in space science and policy, dedicated to advancing Africa’s role in global space exploration.

 Namibia

-Dr Mundia is a Namibian man, born in the Zambezi region, Republic of Namibia.
-He is the Deputy Executive Director responsible for Research, Innovation and Training in the Ministry of Higher Education, Technology and Innovation (MHETI), Government of the Republic of Namibia.
+Dr Mundia is the Deputy Executive Director responsible for Research, Innovation and Training in the Ministry of Higher Education, Technology and Innovation (MHETI), Government of the Republic of Namibia.
 A seasoned executive, academician, entrepreneur and author.
-He has over 20 years of working experience, over 10 years of which is in education, research and training.
-He lectured, reviewed and developed international accredited degree programmes from NQF level 6 to 10, and worked for various industries ranging from consulting, higher education, utility, mining and local authority, making him highly relevant to the multidisciplinary research agenda.
+He has over 20 years of working experience, over 10 years of which are in education, research and training.
+He lectured, reviewed and developed internationally accredited degree programmes from NQF level 6 to 10, and worked for various industries ranging from consulting, higher education, utility, mining and local authority, making him highly relevant to the multidisciplinary research agenda.

-Dr Mundia is a graduate of a Master of Management; a PhD in Geography; Postgraduate Diploma in Business Management; M.Sc.
+Dr Mundia is a graduate of a Master of Management, a PhD in Geography, a Postgraduate Diploma in Business Management, and an M.Sc.
 Geographical Information Science (GIS); and many other qualifications in GIS, land management and land measuring.
-He has published a number of journal, conference papers and books.
+He has published a number of journals, conference papers and books.
 He manages and facilitates a number of international projects on land, water, development, earth observation, geographical sciences, climate change, health sciences, among others, such as the project on: Addressing drought challenges in Southern Africa: review of drought mitigation policies, strategies and management plans.
-He is a reviewer of international journal articles and he supervises and examines research on Masters and PhD levels.
+He is a reviewer of international journal articles, and he supervises and examines research at the Master’s and PhD levels.

 Algeria